Reactive-Network/documentation/docs/docs/reactvm.md

 ### Dual-State Environment

-The Reactive Network features a dual-state environment to enable parallel transaction execution.
-While the EVM operates in a single-threaded manner, processing commands sequentially, the Reactive Network uses RVMs that can operate independently and in parallel on different cores or threads.
-This architecture supports the handling of various operations, including fund flows and token management, with each contract copy having its own state and execution context.
+The Reactive Network operates within a dual-state environment that supports parallel transaction execution.
+While the EVM processes commands sequentially in a single-threaded manner, ReactVMs can operate independently and in parallel across different cores or threads.
+This architecture facilitates the management of various operations, including fund flows and token management, with each contract copy having its own state and execution context.

-Each [Reactive Smart Contract](./reactive-smart-contracts.md) has two instances with different states, both initialized in the constructor.
-The ReactVM instance updates its state when an event occurs, while the Reactive Network instance updates its state when you manually call its functions.
+Each [Reactive Smart Contract](./reactive-smart-contracts.md) has two instances with different states, both initialized in the constructor:

+- **ReactVM State**: Updates when an event occurs.
+- **Reactive Network State**: Updates when you manually call its functions.

-As an example, in a governance contract, vote counts are maintained in the ReactVM state, whereas operational commands like `pause()` are part of the Reactive Network state.
+For example, in a governance contract, vote counts are maintained in the ReactVM state, whereas operational commands like `pause()` are part of the Reactive Network state.
 The primary logic resides within the ReactVM state.

 ## Reactive Network Processing Flow